SoftBank Group: 2022–present

 In May 2024, Softbank launched a joint venture with healthcare technology company Tempus AI.
 The aim of the venture was to provide precision medical services in Japan by utilising AI.
 On 27 June 2024, Bloomberg reported that SoftBank has invested in the AI search startup Perplexity AI, valuing the company at $3 billion.
 Perplexity AI, known for its advanced artificial intelligence technology, aims to revolutionize online search experiences.
 This investment aligns with SoftBank's ongoing strategy to support innovative AI companies, highlighting Perplexity AI's potential in the tech industry.
 The funding is expected to accelerate the startup's growth and development, further enhancing its AI capabilities and market reach.

 In December 2024, it was reported by CNBC that Softbank plans to invest $100 billion in the US over the next 4 years, with funding coming from various sources controlled by Softbank, including the Vision Fund, capital projects or chipmaker Arm Holdings.
 The investment is said to create 100,000 jobs focused on artificial intelligence and related infrastructure.

 In January 2025, SoftBank Group, Oracle Corporation, MGX, OpenAI, and other partners established The Stargate Project as a cooperative venture aimed at building AI infrastructure in the US.
 With an estimated $500 billion in investment, the program seeks to generate 100,000 new jobs in the US by 2029.

-In February 2025, SoftBank announced a joint venture with OpenAI called SB OpenAI Japan which would develop "Advanced Enterprise AI" called "Cristal intelligence."
+In February 2025, SoftBank announced a joint venture with OpenAI called SB OpenAI Japan which would develop "Advanced Enterprise AI" called "Crystal Intelligence."
 SoftBank would spend $3 billion annually to deploy OpenAI solutions across SoftBank companies.
 OpenAI and SoftBank also agreed to establish a joint venture with 50:50 ownership called SB OpenAI Japan which would "serve as a springboard for introducing AI agents tailored to the unique needs of Japanese enterprises."

 In March 2025, SoftBank entered into an agreement to acquire Ampere Computing, a company that produces energy-efficient and high-performance processors meant to enable next-generation cloud computing and artificial intelligence (AI).
-This was a $6.5 billion transaction meant to be closed in the latter half of 2025.
+This was a $6.5 billion transaction that completed in late November 2025.

 On April 23, 2025, Cantor Equity Partners, a SPAC announced a merger with Twenty One (XXI), a bitcoin acquisition company.
 SoftBank will own a 25% stake in the business led by stablecoin issuer Tether and bitcoin exchange Bitfinex.
 XXI's stated mission is "to accumulate Bitcoin and grow ownership per share."
 The newly formed company is targeting to go public with 42,000 bitcoin on its balance sheet contributed by its investors.